All the time that I had been enjoying Mexico City, I was also looking forward to a little trip-within-a-trip: Teotihuacan.

 “The climb to the top of the Temple of the Sun will be difficult,” he told me in Spanish.
 “But when you reach the top, you will feel rejuvenated.
-There is certainly a spirituality to the place.”
+There is certainly a spirituality to Teotihuacan.”

 As per my research, he confirmed that the best way to get there would be to call a cab to get to the Terminal Autobuses Central del Norte, the North Central Bus Terminal.
 From there, it would be about a 1-hour bus ride to the archaeological zone.

 Now, it’s very important to get the right kind of cab in Mexico City.
-Some of you may have heard stories about never getting into cabs there, and unfortunately there is a still a kernel of wisdom to that.
-Martin and Gioconda warned me to stay away from green taxis.
-However, they recommended the newer, pink-and-white taxis, saying the mayor of the city was aware of the problem and completely rebranded the city’s cab service.
-These are radio-dispatched and clearly licensed, and are called taxis de sitio.
+Some of you may have heard stories about never getting into cabs there, and unfortunately, there is still a kernel of wisdom to that.
+Martin and Gioconda warned me to stay away from green taxis, which still carried the stigma of abductions and robberies from the 1990s.
+Instead, they recommended the newer, pink-and-white taxis, saying the mayor of the city was aware of the problem and completely rebranded the city’s cab service.
+These are radio-dispatched and clearly licensed and are called taxis de sitio.

 However, instead of a pink-and-white cab, I got a dude in a regular-looking car.
 I was automatically suspicious, so I asked the guy to hold on a second while I checked with the front desk that this was who they called.
 They assured it was, and so I got in, but I was sure to get into the back seat.